gonmf/dakilang/README.md

 ## Future work

+- Change AND and OR symbols to & and |
-- Add condition for testing variable type, like "="
+- Add clause condition operator ":" for testing data type
+- Allow memoization of specific clauses (name and arity), relative to a clauses table
 - Test suite - cover the parser
 - Improve parser
 - Support other formats for numeric values, like hex
 - Test suite - cover the solver
 - Help built-in
+- Version number 1.0
 - List data type, operators and unification of list elements (head|tail)